-If I round an answer incorrectly am I automatically wrong?
+If I round a numerical-response answer or written-response incorrectly, am I automatically wrong?

-You should always follow the rounding rules appropriate to your subject area, and read and follow the instructions below each numerical-response question carefully.
+Instructions for rounding will be given in each numerical-response and written-response question when rounding is expected.
+Read and follow the instructions carefully, using rounding rules appropriate for mathematics.
 In certain cases, multiple correct answers are accepted to account for differences in rounding.